Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

     1. CMP 5 4

-This program read as “the line n°1 compare the number 5 with the number 4” and you can see that the line n°1 contain the instruction “CMP” with 2 argument, the first being “5” and the second “4”.
+This program read as "the line n°1 compare the number 5 with the number 4" and you can see that the line n°1 contain the instruction "CMP" with 2 arguments, the first being "5" and the second "4".
 We will go through the possible instructions and their argument step by step.

 NOTE: numbers in program are written in hexadecimal base by default.
 If you don’t know what Hexadecimal is, please refer to the hexadecimal part in the Appendix chapter.